 Sales of our common stock in the public market, or the perception that these sales could occur, could cause the market price of our common stock to decline significantly.
-Upon completion of this offering, we will have 33,016,140 shares of common stock outstanding, assuming the underwriters do not exercise their option to purchase additional shares.
-Upon completion of this offering, approximately 886,112 shares of our common stock beneficially owned by our executive officers and directors will be subject to lock-up agreements that prohibit, subject to certain exceptions, the disposal of any shares of our common stock or securities convertible into or exchangeable for shares of our common stock for a period of 90 days after the date of this prospectus and approximately 11,590,135 shares of our common stock beneficially owned by certain shareholders will be subject to similar restrictions for a period of 60 days after the date of this prospectus.
+Upon completion of this offering, we will have shares of common stock outstanding, assuming the underwriters do not exercise their option to purchase additional shares.
+Upon completion of this offering approximately shares of our common stock beneficially owned by our executive officers, directors and certain shareholders will be subject to lock-up agreements that prohibit, subject to certain exceptions, the disposal of any shares of our common stock or securities convertible into or exchangeable for shares of our common stock for a period of 90 days after the date of this prospectus.
 Any or all of these shares may be released prior to the expiration of the lock-up period at the discretion of the designated representatives.
 To the extent shares are released before the expiration of the lock-up period and sold into the market, the market price of our common stock could decline significantly.